Jonathan-Soh/CurriculumVitae/README.md

 ## Professional Certification
-**Professional Certificate in Data Intelligence and Business Analytics** Awarded by National University of Singapore in 2024
+**Professional Certificate in Data Intelligence and Business Analytics** awarded by National University of Singapore in 2024

 ## Languages
-English - proficient in reading, writing, and speaking Chinese - proficient in reading, writing, and speaking
+English - proficient in reading, writing, and speaking

+Chinese - proficient in reading, writing, and speaking

 ## Interests
 **Sports**

 Basketball: I play 3 - 4 hours weekly to keep my body in shape and to keep my mind sharp.

 Cycling: I cycle an average 10 hours weekly to maintain my stamina and endurance for all matters in life.

 **Games**

 Pool: An occasssional pool player, I enjoy trying out fancy moves to allow creativity and fun in a slow and chill game.

 Darts: I play darts primarily because it is inclusive to people of all genders.

 Foosball (table soccer): While occasional, I play foosball because Singapore are regional champions in this game and it is always fun to entertain others with tricks that I learned.

 **Recreation**

 Karaoake: I sing because ssinging scares me (in the past).
 I began singing in church because what better way to overcome fear than to face it directly.

 **Others**

 Volunteering: I started volunteering as an addtional avenue to hone my craft in helping others (i.e. children, youths, disadvantaged communities).
 Along the years, it has become a lifestyle for me and I believe in growing others.